WHAT: You will be in control of one of the original Nevada Northern Railway locomotives, running it on the original mainline.

 BRING: Work gloves, boots or sturdy shoes, long sleeve shirt. and pants made from 100% cotton or wool.

-Sign on as a Nevada Northern Railway engineer for your own trip "Up the hill" through Robinson Canyon, up toward the old Ruth Mining District.
+Yes, you can drive a steam locomotive.
+Sign on as a Nevada Northern Railway engineer for your own trip "Up the hill" through Robinson Canyon toward the old Ruth Mining District.
 You (and a friend, if you like) will climb on board and experience what railroading was like in the last century - at the throttle of one of the original Nevada Northern STEAM locomotives.
 Diesel experiences are also available.
 Click here for details.

 It's then your turn!
 Climb up into the engineer's seat and receive personal instructions from your mentor engineer on controlling the throttle and brake.
 Once the basics are under your belt, the moment comes for you to sound the whistle, have your hand on the throttle, and head up the mainline toward the mines.
 You will be going through two tunnels and climb over 2.5% grades.
 Up toward the end of the line there is a wye.
 We will turn the locomotive then head back down to Ely, gaining hands-on experience with controlling a locomotive on a mountain grade.
 This is real standard-gauge main-line mountain railroading on America's best-preserved railroad.
 You are at the throttle.
 You are the engineer.
 You are running a steam locomotive.